dcvezzani-ucm/java-net-sandbox/README.md

 ------

 * Java 1.7 (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
-* Eclipse (Version: Juno Service Release 2; Build id: 20130225-0426) (https://eclipse.org/downloads/packages/release/juno/sr2)
+* Eclipse IDE for Java Developers (Version: Luna Service Release 1 (4.4.1); Build id: 20140925-1800) (http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr1)
 * Maven 3.1.1 (http://maven.apache.org/download.cgi)

 Eclipse and Maven can be used together to provide a rich environment in which to develop Java applications.
 Eclipse with Maven plugins can be used by those who would wish to use a graphical interface.
 Maven from the command line can be used by those who enjoy the speed in a terminal window.
 Developers with either preference can co-exist well in a code repository thanks to Maven.